GALE-Lab/Hunt2020_Apollinaris_GeologicMap/README.md

 # Hunt2020_Apollinaris_GeologicMap
+Shapefiles and DEM associated with the publication "The lithified aeolian dune field adjacent to the Apollinaris Sulci, Mars: Geological history and paleo-wind record" by Hunt, Day, Edgett, and CHojnacki.
+Submitted to Icarus after revision in October 2021.

-Shapefiles for a geologic map of preserved dunes in Apollinaris Sulci, Mars
+Shapefiles contain information to reproduce the geologic map of preserved dunes south of Apollinaris Sulci, Mars

 This repository includes a zipped folder with a 2 polyline shapefiles, and 1 polygon shapefile archiving measurements of transverse aeolian ridges, geologic contacts, dune crestlines, yardang trends, and geologic units in the region of preserved dunes in Apollinaris Sulci, Mars.

-This map is associated with the publication below, submitted to Icarus for consideration in Fall 2020.

-Hunt, A. and M. Day, (2020), Preserved dune field of Apollinaris Sulci: Analysis of the geological history and paleowinds.
-Submitted to Icarus.
+This repository also includes a digital elevation model (DEM), digitally rectified graphic (DRG), and associated projection and world information.
+The DEM/DRG covers the paleodunes and was used to measure slopes and heights of the paleobedforms.

 For more information or to inquire about this work please contact the corresponding author (Day) at daym@epss.ucla.edu